Beginner Track • Topic 15

 How often you will see it: You will not.
 This is systems-level contracting.
 Program offices managing international cooperative development, FMS cases, and NATO agreements are the ones dealing with IACRs.
 It is not going to land on your desk in operational contracting.

-A statute expressly authorizes or requires the acquisition to be made through a specific source or from a specified source.
+A statute expressly authorizes or requires the acquisition to be made through another agency or from a specified source.
 The most common use in operational contracting is the 8(a) Business Development Program.
-When the SBA accepts a requirement for the 8(a) program, the acquisition is conducted under the authority of Section 8(a) of the Small Business Act, and FAR 6.302-5 is the competition authority.
-Other statutes may also qualify.
+When SBA accepts a requirement into the 8(a) program, the acquisition is being handled under a statutory program, not because the agency independently proved only one source can do the work.
+Other examples include SBIR/STTR follow-on authorities and brand-name commercial products for authorized resale.

 Disclosure of the agency's needs would compromise national security unless the acquisition is limited to a specific number of sources.
 This is about keeping the requirement itself classified or sensitive, not about the end item being classified.